This post may contain affiliate links. Please read our privacy policy.

 Grilled Watermelon: A dusting of slightly spicy and citrusy sugar help bring out watermelon’s natural sweetness on the grill for an unusual side or dessert.

 You could grill watermelon without any seasoning, and it will be delicious.
-However, a sprinkle of a blend of sugar, lime zest, a bit of salt, and chile powder makes the sweet fruit sing.
+However, sprinkling of a blend of sugar, lime zest, a bit of salt, and chile powder over top makes the sweet fruit sing.

 - Watermelon – Choose a seedless watermelon, preferably on the smaller side so you can cut it into manageable wedges for grilling.